kimbjerge/insectDCT/README.md

 # insectsDCT
-This project contains Python code for processing time-lapse (0.2-1fps) images (resized to 1920x1080 pixel) from insect camera traps.
+This project contains Python code for processing time-lapse images (resized to 1920x1080 pixel) from insect camera traps.
 Code to detect, classify, and track insects with a background of plants and flowers.
-(detection, classification, tracking, and floral cover estimation)
+(detection, classification, tracking.
+Floral cover estimation will be added later.)

 ## The algorithms used are described in the papers: